 Now, for the dish itself, it’s a very healthy one!
 Aside from the meat patties, we’re piling on the vegetables from both the tabbouleh and the toppings.
 There’s also yogurt in there, which is very good for digestion.

 So, in all, yes, lamb burgers are very good for you!

 If you want something more classic, you can assemble the burgers according to the recipe.
-Then, enjoy it with healthy sides like Hummus and toasted pita chips, Roasted Sweet Potato Fries, or Baked Parmesan Zucchini Fries.
+Then, enjoy them with pita bread, or with healthy sides like Hummus and toasted pita chips, Roasted Sweet Potato Fries, or Baked Parmesan Zucchini Fries.